last update: 25.9.2021 - 2pm

 Having the Green Pass / European Covid certificate does not eliminate the need to make reservations for visiting museums, exhibitions, etc.

-Overall incidence rate in Itay is currently 64, to be noted that the rate of increase has been slowing down considerably.
-Detailed information and statistics about current situation may be found here: https://lab24.ilsole24ore.com/coronavirus/#
+Overall incidence rate in Itay is currently 44, trend decreasing.
+Detailed information and statistics about the current situation may be found here: https://lab24.ilsole24ore.com/coronavirus/#

 First things first, what are the current requirements/rules for entering Italy?
 On this site you may find the general rules issued by the governement: